church has talked endlessly about the meanings behind the ordinance, but there

 Nevertheless, there is also a forward looking aspect to the Lord’s Supper.
 Jesus also said at that first meal that he would not eat it again “until it is fulfilled in the kingdom of God” (Luke 22:16).
 It is the day that we still await.

 to you, I shall never again eat it until it is fulfilled in the kingdom of God”

 In that passage of Scripture we read of a future of yet another meal—a third significant meal.
 This meal is called “The Marriage Supper of the Lamb.”
 Here is what John wrote:

 the fine linen she wears is the righteous acts of the saints.

 Then the angel told me to write, “Blessed are those who are invited to the marriage supper of the Lamb.”
 And he said to me, “These are the true words of God.”
 (Revelation 19:6-9 BSB)

-And the clothing made of fine linen, bright and pure?
+the clothing made of fine linen, bright and pure?
 How is this likened to “the

 Paul writes that we are to “always excel in the work of the Lord, because you know that your labor in the Lord is not in vain” and that “each will receive his own reward according to his own labor” (1 Corinthians 15:58; 3:8).